 The original Surry Hills cafe has been standing tall since 2003, representing a significant move towards single-origin coffee in Sydney.

-All their coffee beans sold online come labelled with expect brewing tips, and there’s an option for a regular subscription service so you’ll never be without a fresh bag to grind.
+All their coffee beans sold online come labelled with expected brewing tips, and there’s an option for a regular subscription service so you’ll never be without a fresh bag to grind.

-Other reliable roasters to buy coffee beans from including Ona in Canberra, Mecca Coffee in Sydney, Seven Seeds in Melbourne, St Ali in Melbourne, and The Coffee Barun in Adelaide.
+Other reliable roasters to buy coffee beans from include Ona in Canberra, Mecca Coffee in Sydney, Seven Seeds in Melbourne, St Ali in Melbourne, and The Coffee Barun in Adelaide.